angelicagenel/Strawberry-Cupcake/README.md

 3. Select "Continuously deploy from a repository"
 4. Connect to this GitHub repository
 5. Configure the build:
-   - Set the service name (e.g., "spanish-pronunciation-tool")
+   - Set the service name (e.g., "strawberry-cupcake")
    - Choose a region
    - Set authentication to "Allow unauthenticated invocations"
    - Set the environment variable `BUCKET_NAME` to a unique name for your storage bucket